react-bratus/react-bratus/docs/collaboration.md

 ## Code Formatting

-- **Prettier**: Main formatter.
+- **Prettier**: Main code formatter.
 We discussed and approved that code should be always indented\
   before being pushed.
 In this way you can write consistent code, that everyone will understand.

 - **Spacing**: Let code blocks breathe.
 Always 1 empty line between CSS classes, different\